1. Introduction

 Responsibilities: Client advice, drafting, negotiation, advocacy (depending on route), regulatory and ethical duties.

 Typical qualification/experience: Requires formal assessment routes and qualifying experience.
-Many service leavers choose a staged approach: enter as a paralegal/legal assistant while building experience and studying part-time.
+Many service leavers take a staged approach: enter as a paralegal/legal assistant while building experience and studying part-time.
+For the solicitor route, the Solicitors Regulation Authority (SRA) explains qualifying work experience (QWE) and the broader SQE QWE requirement.
+For the barrister route, the Bar Standards Board outlines the vocational and pupillage components.

 D) Compliance and regulatory roles